-Businesses reach a larger audience by using easy-to-understand language in their public messaging.
-Direct and clear language can help many different groups of people better understand the information.
+Nonprofits reach a larger audience by using easy-to-understand language in their public messaging.
+Using direct, simple, and clear language can help many different groups of people better understand the information.
 These groups include people with intellectual and cognitive disabilities, English-language learners, and individuals with lower education levels or reading skills.
-Clear communication helps individuals access services, and companies connect with new and existing customers.
+Clear communication helps individuals access services, and nonprofits connect with new and existing customers and clients.